 Also, as stated above, with PowerShell, you can create complex scripts but that’s not going to happen with the command prompt.

-In a nutshell, PowerShell is an improved command-line environment when compared to command prompt.
+In a nutshell, PowerShell is an improved command-line environment when compared to the command prompt.

 CMD vs Powershell: Commands

 If you are going to utilize either of them most of the time, you should take a good look at their documentation here:

 If you simply want to know the basic difference in their commands, then here’s that:

 When you observe a command like cd / dir / rename (one word commands), that’s command prompt for you.
 That’s why it still is the easiest command-line tool.